 - Skin color

 - The color of mane, legs, and tail

 The whole body is covered with black hairs of a horse body.
 The mane, tail, ear, legs are also black.
 There may be some marking on the body, but mostly the skin is covered with black hair.

-Hair of the body is reddish or red-yellowish, but the hairs of legs, tail, and mane are black.
+The hair of the body is reddish or red-yellowish, but the hairs of legs, tail, and mane are black.

 Hairs of mane and tail are black, and chocolate but the hairs of lags are black.

-The whole body is mixed with white and few black hairs.
+The whole body is mixed with white and a few black hairs.
 Sometimes black to brownish scar is seen.